 To ensure that everything is in working order, the Google smoke detector features a self-check mode, and it even performs a monthly siren check.
 Available in both hardwired and battery-powered versions, the Nest Protect is compatible with other Nest devices and Google Home.
 It also can be used with Amazon’s Alexa, but that requires a separate setup process.

-First Alert’s Alexa Enabled Smoke Detector Alarm is a smoke alarm and carbon monoxide detector with built-in Alexa services.
+FIRST ALERT’s device is a smoke alarm and carbon monoxide detector with built-in Alexa services.
 The alarm is basically an Echo with the additional ability to detect smoke via photoelectric sensors and carbon monoxide.
 It responds to voice commands and can be used as a standard Bluetooth speaker.

 Some concerns exist that a multifunctional device such as the Onelink may not be as dependable as a dedicated smoke alarm.
-However, the Onelink is one of the only smart alarms on the market with 100-percent voice command capabilities without an interconnection with a smart hub.
+However, the Onelink is one of the only smart alarms on the market with 100-percent voice command capabilities without interconnection with a smart hub.

 Users can place the Ring Listener up to 6 feet away from their existing smoke and carbon monoxide detector.
 If the detector goes off, the listener senses the alarm and sends an alert to a smartphone.
 However, users already must have a Ring Alarm security system base station.
-A smart choice for renters or those who have a hard-wired detector installed, the Ring Listener is easy to set up.
+A smart choice for renters or for those who have a hard-wired detector installed, the Ring Listener is easy to set up.

 Amazon Echo Dot is relatively inexpensive and compatible with a growing list of smart-home devices, including security cameras, lights, and thermostats.
 Add Alexa Guard, free to any Echo owner, to Echo’s skill set to transform the smart device into a basic security alarm.